 Tony loved this cake, and quickly inhaled a very large, rich piece.
 I couldn’t resist it either, and even picked it as my favorite of the two flavors.
 I won’t say that this cake has the exact texture of a wheat-based chocolate cake (albeit close), but we really didn’t care.

-Ingredients – frozen egg whites, evaporated cane sugar, cocoa powder, tapioca starch, ground flax seed, belgian dark chocolate (cocoa beans, sugar, cocoa butter, soy lecithin), powdered sugar (sugar, cornstarch), expeller pressed safflower oil, water, natural vanilla extract, aluminum-free baking powder, organic soy milk (water, whole organic soybeans), coconut oil, soy lecithin, xanthan gum, sea salt.
+Ingredients: frozen egg whites, evaporated cane sugar, powdered sugar (sugar, cornstarch), belgian dark chocolate (cocoa beans, sugar, cocoa butter, soy lecithin), cocoa powder, ground flax seed, water, tapioca starch, expeller pressed safflower oil, natural vanilla extract, coconut oil, aluminum-free baking powder, non-gmo soy lecithin, organic soy milk (water, whole organic soybeans), xanthan gum, sea salt.

 For More Product Information: Visit the Flax4Life website at flax4life.net.